My Problems with #StopAsianHate

 I think the situation of hate crimes needs some perspective.
 Overall hate crimes decreased 7% in major cities in 2020, even as Asian hate crimes increased (I think overall this is a good thing because fewer hate crimes is good).
 The #stopAAPIhate tracker of Asian “hate crimes” was founded during the pandemic (so it can’t show an increase from a previous year) and it includes incidents that aren’t crimes.
 It’s very difficult to compare incidents over time because the data is so spotty.

 For comparison, in 1989, there were 19 hate crimes in L.A. against Asians compared with 15 anti-Asian hate crimes in L.A. in 2020 (representing a 114% increase over 2019).
 In 1994, there were 452 reported violent hate crimes against Asian Americans and 417 physical assault Asian hate crimes reported in 2020.
 Granted, it is not good that it’s a recent increase or a return to 1990 levels.
 But it’s not unprecedented, it’s not new.
 We’ve gone through this before.
+People who tell me this is new, well if you’re under 21, I’ll grant you that.
+Otherwise, learn some history.

 The Stereotype of the Bad Guy

 I know we are supposed to pile on the sheriff who described the murderer as having a bad day.
+(But given the context of the officer’s statement, he was merely repeating what the murderer said to him, not excusing him).

 I do some grassroots work in restorative justice.
-Thus, I am around people who are working on reducing the prisoner population. including prisoners who previously committed violent crimes.
+Thus, I am around people who are working on reducing the prisoner population, including prisoners who previously committed violent crimes.

 Too many people think that criminal justice is about helping beautiful nonviolent prisoners.
 But it’s actually murky and challenges the boundaries of your mercy and empathy.